Knowing how to get personal training clients is essential for building a successful personal training business.

 - Making announcements over the tannoy to promote your workshops or sessions

-Although they may already have their trainers, they may still recommend you to any friends or family members who may be looking to get active.
+You can also build professional relationships with members on the gym floor, establishing yourself as a friendly trainer.
+Although they may already have trainers, they may still recommend you to those who may be looking to get active.

 Before You Go!